-Another experimental issue not yet discussed in detail, might be that, as we remove the frozen oil from the metallic mould and then place in our water tank the oil has slightly heated up.
-We are not sure whether all objects were $\unit{-14}{\celsius}$ throughout.
-Whereas the melting profiles $U$ are more or less constant for the vertical wall and the large horizontal cylinder, for the sphere and the small cylinder the melting profiles $U$ change a bit over time.
-The reason between those could be the varying time between releasing the olive oil from the mould and placing them in our aquarium, see figure \ref{fig:expsetup}.
-We hypothesize that for the vertical wall and the large cylinder the object was left (relatively) long in air and would already start forming the temperature skin layer.
-For the experiments with the small cylinder and the sphere we quickly used the sphere after releasing it from the mold, not allowing the temperature skin layer to develop.
-This could then explain the differences in steadiness between the melting profiles $U$ for the various geometries.
+This is, however, a clear case in which our prediction causes an over prediction of the melt rate.
+A small correction could be made by introducing an effective latent heat.
+The idea is to include not only the energy for the phase change (the latent heat), but also the energy needed to heat up the material from its initial temperature of $\unit{-14}{\celsius}$ to the melting point $\unit{-8}{\celsius}$.
+Heating up the oil by $\Delta T = \unit{-8}{\celsius} - (\unit{-14}{\celsius}) = \unit{6}\kelvin$ prior to melting requires an energy of $c_p\Delta T = \unit{11.82}{\kilo\joule\per\kilo\gram}$.
+Comparing this with the latent heat of olive oil $\unit{267}{\kilo\joule\per\kilo\gram}$, this amount to roughly 4.4\%.
+An effective latent heat could then be defined that takes into consideration: $\mathcal{L}_\text{eff} = \mathcal{L}+c_p(T_i - T_o)$.